How to write Outlook COM add-in / plugin in VB.NET, C#, C++.

 Outlook Inspector command bar component properties

-Outlook provides two main menu types.
+Outlook 2000-2003 provides two main menu types.
 They are available for two main types of Outlook windows: Explorer and Inspector.
-Accordingly, Add-in Express provides two main menu components: Explorer Main Menu component and Inspector Main Menu component.
-You add either of them using the context menu of the add-in module.
-Then you use the visual designer provided for the Controls property of the component.
+Accordingly, Add-in Express Toolbox provides two Outlook-related main menu components: Explorer Main Menu component and Inspector Main Menu component.

 Scanned Office IDs